Survivor: Fiji: Season summary

 Due to one player dropping out prior to the game, the season started with 19 players.
 After arriving at their beach as one group, instructions and materials for building a camp were dropped from a plane.
 Before the first challenge, the castaways were divided into two tribes by Sylvia, appointed for her leadership in building the camp, who was sent to Exile Island due to the odd number of players.
 After the challenge, the winning team, Moto, returned to the constructed camp, while the losing team, Ravu, was directed to a different beach where only meager supplies awaited them; Sylvia joined Ravu shortly afterwards.
 While both tribes vied equally in challenges, it was clear Moto was in much better shape due to the better camp, winning every single challenge.
+The better camp was seen as such a boon that, when given a choice after the fourth Immunity Challenge to forfeit either the immunity they just won or their camp to Ravu, they chose to forfeit immunity and vote someone out.
 On Ravu, an alliance between Earl and Yau-Man was formed.
 When Earl was sent to Exile Island, he conspired with Yau-Man to find a hidden immunity idol located at the camp, which Yau-Man did.

 A tribal shuffle served to further alliances; Earl and Yau-Man brought Michelle, Cassandra and Boo into their fold, while Alex became the leader of an alliance between himself, Mookie, Edgardo, and Dreamz, titling themselves the "Four Horsemen".
 Mookie found the other hidden immunity idol, but decided not to tell Dreamz because of the latter's lack of trustworthiness.
 The tribes merged at the original Moto camp, stripped of their original structures and luxuries.
 The first post-merge immunity challenge divided the contestants into two randomly selected teams, putting Michelle with most of the Horsemen, and leading to her being voted out.
 After Dreamz discovered his alliance had neglected to tell him about Mookie's idol, he defected to Earl's alliance and worked with them to trick Mookie into misplaying his idol.
 Stacy joined their alliance and suggested targeting Edgardo, resulting in the systematic eliminations of the three loyal Horsemen.

 The reward challenge played by the final six players was for a truck.
 Yau-Man won the challenge, but made a deal with Dreamz to trade the truck in exchange for the final challenge's immunity necklace should Dreamz win it.
 While Dreamz attempted to get out of the deal by targeting Yau-Man immediately, Yau-Man played his idol and Stacy was sent home, followed by Boo for being a physical threat.
 Dreamz won the final immunity challenge, but reneged on his deal with Yau-Man at the subsequent Tribal Council; Yau-Man was the final player voted out.
-At the final Tribal Council, Dreamz's actions and Cassandra's quiet game led the jury to vote unanimously for Earl.
+At the final Tribal Council, Dreamz's actions and Cassandra's quiet game led the jury to vote unanimously for Earl as the 14th Sole Survivor.